 Keep your furniture sliders in place.
 If you expect to reorganize your furniture frequently, especially after a big move, consider leaving your furniture sliders on until you’re sure everything is in its proper place.

 Furniture sliders are easy to use.
-Follow these straightforward steps to move your furniture where it needs be, swiftly and easily.
+Follow these straightforward steps to move your furniture where it needs to be, swiftly and easily.

 Open the package of furniture sliders, and have them close by and ready to put in place.